 Director LeFevre holds a Masters in Business Administration from Grand Canyon University in Phoenix and a Bachelor of Arts Degree in Political Science from Temple University in Philadelphia, PA.

-Director LeFevre currently serves as the Vice-President of the National Criminal Justice Association, as well as serving on the Arizona Peace Officers Memorial Board, the Arizona Department of Homeland Security's Senior Advisory Committee, and the Arizona Substance Abuse Partnership.
+Director LeFevre currently serves as the President of the National Criminal Justice Association (NCJA), as well as serving on the Arizona Peace Officers Memorial Board, the Arizona Department of Homeland Security's Senior Advisory Committee, and the Arizona Substance Abuse Partnership.
 He most recently served as the Vice-President of NCJA, and on the Arizona Peace Officer Standards and Training Board from 2017-2020.